samtay/samtay.github.io/_drafts/2021-05-21-road-trip-planner.md

 First, I had to gather park data.
 Fortunately, the National Park Service offers a free [API](https://www.nps.gov/subjects/developer/api-documentation.htm) from which I can get most of the necessary information.
-Of course, I could use some lightweight Rust libraries to accomplish this menial work, but given that I only have a weekend or two to write this, let's just hack up some scripts real quick and rely on common tools like [curl](https://curl.se/) and [jq](https://stedolan.github.io/jq/).
+This is pretty quick, given common tools like [curl](https://curl.se/) and [jq](https://stedolan.github.io/jq/).

 {% highlight bash %}